 A heart-lung machine is used in most cases during open heart surgery.
 While the surgeon works on the heart, the machine helps send oxygen-rich blood to the brain and other organs.

-- Your heart surgeon will make a 2-inch to 5-inch-long surgical cut in the chest wall.
-Muscles in the area will be divided so your surgeon can reach the heart.
+- Your heart surgeon will make a 5 to 8-inch surgical cut in the chest wall.
+The breast bone is opened with a surgical saw to expose the heart.
 The surgeon can fix or replace a valve or perform bypass surgery.